 Net Worth Total (February 2018) = $679,000

 In November 2017, we paid off our 15-year mortgage in just under 4 years.
 One year ahead of schedule!

 Nicole, Zoey, Calvin and I had an epic mortgage freedom celebration together that we’ll never forget.
-We wanted our kids to remember this important moment in our lives so they too could be inspired to live without debt in their lives.
+We wanted our kids to remember this important moment in our lives so they too could be inspired to live without debt in the future.

 Without a mortgage, our net worth has been increased steadily.
 The incredible stock market surge in 2017 definitely helped as well!